 Chapter 2 gives a broad introduction into theory and observations of the global ocean circulation and its interactions with other components of the climate system - in particular sea ice.
 One section therein is dedicated to observed variability on various time scales, another to the feedbacks and equilibria mentioned before.
 Section 2.7 then deals with large and global scale phenomena, teleconnections and interhemispheric interactions.
-A description of the model components used in this study, their coupling and the basic setups is presented in chapter 3.
+A description of the model components used in this study, their coupling and the basic set-ups is presented in chapter 3.
 Chapter 4 illustrates the main features of the model in equilibrium state; the results of testing the ocean model's sensitivity to variations in parameterizations is discussed in chapter 5.
-A statistical analysis of the spreading of signals.
+A statistical analysis of the model results is performed in chapter 6, investigating time scales and pathways of the spreading of signals.
 Examining the reaction to alterations in the systems boundary conditions (chapter 7) reveals mechanisms of the thermohaline circulation and serves as a basis for a comparison of the model's behavior with the results of other studies.
 Finally, chapter 8 summarizes the results of the present investigation and gives an outlook.

-The Global Ocean Circulation
+2. The Global Ocean Circulation